 Under the investment code, all personal and legal entities lawfully established in Burkina Faso, both local and foreign, are entitled to the following rights: fixed property, forest and industrial rights, concessions, administrative authorizations, access to permits, and participation in state contracts.

 The National Commission for Competition and Consumption (Commission Nationale pour la Concurrence et la Consommation) reviews competition matters.
 Some competition matters are under the aegis of the West African Economic and Monetary Union (WAEMU).
-Law No. 016-2017/AN of 27 April 2017 on organizing competition in Burkina Faso governs the competition sector.
+Law No. 016-2017/AN of 27 April 2017 on organizing competition in Burkina Faso governs market competitiveness.
 This law is intended to create a free and transparent market, a guarantee of the development of a market economy driven by competitive and wealth-creating businesses.

 Expropriation and Compensation